Olga Karasyova

-Olga Karasyova (24 July 1949 – 26 October 2025), also known as Olga Kovalenko, was a Soviet gymnast who competed in the 1968 Summer Olympics, where she won a gold medal as a member of the Soviet Squad in the team event.
-Olga was coached by Igor Zhuravlev at CSKA Moscow.
-She was married to fellow gymnast Valery Karasyov, and studied French at the Pedagogical Institute.
+Olga Karasyova, (24 July 1949 – 26 October 2025), also known as Olga Kovalenko, was a Soviet gymnast who competed in the 1968 Summer Olympics, where she won a gold medal as a member of the Soviet team in the team event.
+She also won five medals at the 1969 European championships and three medals at the World championships.

+Career

+Karasyova began gymnastics at age nine at CSKA Moscow.
+She was the 1965 Soviet junior all-around champion.

+She competed at the 1966 World Championships, where she won a silver medal in the team event with her teammates.

+Karasyova was a member of the 1968 Soviet Olympic team, where she won the team gold with her teammates.
+Individually, she placed 7th in the all-around and reached the floor exercise final, where she placed 5th.
+The next year, she competed at the 1969 European Championships, where she won a number of medals: silver in the all-around as well as the uneven bars and beam finals, gold on the floor exercise, and bronze on the vault.

+In 1970, she competed at the 1970 World Championships and won gold in the team event.
+Individually, she finished 7th in the all-around and won silver in the floor exercise final.
+This was her last international competition, though she competed domestically through 1972 and placed second at the 1971 Soviet championships.

+Impersonation

 In 1994, it was reported that Karasyova had told German television channel RTL she and her former teammates were forced to participate in abortion doping shortly before the 1968 Olympics, due to the supposed physical benefits of pregnancy.
-Girls who refused to have sex with their coaches were said to be removed from the team, and after ten weeks, the girls were forced to have an abortion.
-While rumours of such practices with Soviet, Scandinavian, and East German female gymnasts had been around since the 1950s, no credible evidence had ever been given until Karasyova's apparent disclosure.
+Girls who refused to have sex with their boyfriends or coaches were said to be removed from the team, and after ten weeks, the girls were forced to have an abortion.
+While it had been rumoured that this form of doping was used since the 1950s, no credible evidence had ever appeared until Karasyova's apparent disclosure.

-Several days later, however, it was discovered the woman who was interviewed was an impostor: Karasyova was actually on a sea cruise at the time, and had watched the broadcast.
+Several days later, however, it was discovered the woman who was interviewed was an impostor: Karasyova was actually on a sea cruise at the time and had watched the broadcast.
 She sued for libel, and in 2000, the Moscow Ismail Court awarded her 35,000 roubles in damages.
 Despite her legal victory, the original interviews attributed to her continue to be reported as facts by some third parties.